 The driver breaks the connection between the engine and the transmission when it forces the pedal down.
 The connection between the engine and the transmission is reformed when the pedal is allowed to come up.
 Usually, the clutch is located just behind the engine somewhere between the engine and the transmission.

-Basic Working Procedure of a Clutch
+Basic Working Procedure

 The clutches are composed of two main rotating shafts.
 One of these shafts is driven by a pulley or a motor while the motion of the other shaft is controlled by another component.
 The clutch manages the function of locking or unlocking these shafts.